LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 ## Retrieving data using the Stream API

-The first way to access data coming from a Select query, is to use the Stream API.
+The first way to access the results of a select query is to use the Stream API.

-When you call `apply()` on any SQL statement, you will receive a lazy `Stream` of `Row`, where each row can be seen as a dictionary:
+When you call `apply()` on any SQL statement, you will receive a lazy `Stream` of `Row` instances, where each row can be seen as a dictionary:

 ```
 // Create an SQL query